Healthcare Leadership Track

 This track will partner up with StartupHoyasMed in organizing events.
 Such events will be encouraged but not required.

 M2023 | Aman Chopra | email@example.com

 Patient Safety and Quality Improvement

 Students will be introduced to basic concepts in quality improvement, patient safety, human factors engineering, effective communication, and leadership.
 Students will be presented with opportunities to apply their knowledge via personal reflections, group discussions, and clinical practice.
 Students will have access to key faculty and advisors via speaker events, case discussions, engagement in research, and national/international conferences (if desired).
 Students will learn to collaborate with a variety of organizations, from student-run to corporate, whose goals overlap, ultimately understanding how to navigate a clinical and administrative system to advocate for positive change.

 Concentration Director | Crystal Morales, MS, BSN, RN

 M2023 | Joon Chung | firstname.lastname@example.org

 At the completion of the Healthcare Leadership Track, students will:

-- Demonstrate effective communication and teamwork in the development and implementation of new healthcare goals.
+- Demonstrate effective teamwork and leadership skills in the development and implementation of new healthcare goals

 School of Medicine Competencies